GirlWithSomeNerdyGlasses/girlwithsomenerdyglasses/README.md

 ### I'm an 17 year old programmer

-- Story:  I started programming back in June 2024, so I may not be the best
+- Experience:  I started programming back in June 2024, so I may not be the best

 <h3 align="left">Connect with me:</h3>
 <p align="left">